Can you Meditate Lying Down? Of Course, Here’s How

 - Carry the same process for another leg

-These movements can help you transition more smoothly from your meditation practice to your normal routine.
+These movements can help you transition more smoothly from your meditation practice to your normal life and everyday routine.

-- Stretch your legs while you are seated and show your love towards them by applying light pressure all over your legs
+- Stretch your legs while you are still lying down or sitting and show your love towards them by applying light pressure all over your legs

 - Stretch your hands slowly to relax your muscles